The 102-year-old pregnant corpse.

 Sometimes he would play music.
 In one of his foreign appearances, tourists kept asking him where they could find certain titles, believing he worked there.
 On one of his days in the Hobbit, he conveyor-belted 26 very short stories, which Stephen King later compared to a beat poem.
 If he needed to research a subject, he'd simply get up and browse the aisles.
 When people grew suspicious he was plotting out the stories in advance, he began soliciting starting points.

 Carter's was one.
 Four years later, at the Booksmith in San Francisco, Robin Williams gave him the springboard “Computer Vampyre.”
 Ellison, who disliked working with computers, grunted but wrote a story, “Keyboard,” anyway.

 By rejecting the notion of writers as introverts, Ellison raised some charitable funds, brought attention to independent booksellers, and intensified his own reputation as an author who never once considered the act of writing as a mechanical exercise.
-The author is now 81 and still writes, though no longer while on display.
+He died in 2018 at the age of 84.

 A version of this article originally ran in 2015; it has been updated for 2024.